 Urban regeneration has been viewed as an important strategy for urban development.
-The aim of urban regeneration is to utilise urban land with planning strategies, improve the physical, economic and environmental state of the cities and increase public interests.
+The aim of urban regeneration is to utilize urban land with planning strategies, improve the physical, economic and environmental state of the cities and increase public interests.
 CPAMI (Construction and Planning Agency, Minister of Interior), the central authority of urban planning and urban regeneration, has devoted to the policy and development of urban regeneration in Taiwan in decades.

-Urban regeneration is reviewed as a national level urban development policy, the goals of those countries which tend to achieve contain 3 aspects:
+Urban regeneration is reviewed as a national level urban development policy, the goals of those countries which tend to achieve 3 aspects:

 2.Rising environmental quality